National Museum of Serbia: Art collection

-Diana Presenting the Catch to Pan by Peter Paul Rubens, oil on canvas 1615, W: 211.5 cm (83.3 in).
+Diana Presenting the Catch to Pan by Peter Paul Rubens and Frans Snyders, oil on canvas 1615, W: 211.5 cm (83.3 in).
 H: 145 cm (57.1 in).

 The Collection of Drawings and Prints of International Artists has 2,446 items and the Yugoslav Art Collection has more than 6,000 items, including 1,700 paintings of Serbian authors from 18th to 19th century and 3,000 paintings from the 20th century.
 This does not include the Serbian Medieval Art Collection.
 The museum includes Serbian medieval, French, Dutch, Flemish, Italian, Russian, German, Japanese, Chinese (from 1644 to 1978), English, Spanish, Hungarian, Romanian, Bulgarian, Yugoslav and miscellaneous art collections.
 In total the collection numbers some 16,000 paintings, graphics, drawings, icons and prints, plus over 900 sculptures.

 The French masters collection is the National Museum's most significant holding.
 It comprises extremely rare pieces from Matisse, Picasso, Renoir, Rouault, Degas, Cézanne and others.
 Most of these paintings were collected and donated by Prince Paul of Yugoslavia.
 Erih Šlomović, a young Belgrader born at the turn of the 20th century, became in his youth the protégé of the world's biggest art merchant, Ambroise Vollard.
 The connection led him to develop his own collection, comprising a total of 600 pieces by 1941.
 The Šlomović Collection is the largest and richest collection of French art in the Balkans, as well as one of the most beautiful in the world.